-- Maintaining the Company's operating and development permits in good standing. - Mineral resource amounts are estimates only and may be unreliable.
+- Implementation of additional directives, following the October 24, 2022, announcement by the United States Department of the Treasury's Office of Foreign Assets Controls relating to new U.S. sanctions imposed on the General Directorate of Mines in Nicaragua pursuant to Executive Order 13851, as well as the issuance of EO 14088. - Maintaining the Company's operating and development permits, title, rights and licenses in good standing. - Mineral resource amounts are estimates only and may be unreliable.
 The Company cannot be certain that any specified level of recovery of minerals from mineralized material will, in fact, be realized or that any of its mineral property interests or any other mineral deposit will ever qualify as a commercially mineable ore body that can be economically exploited.
-Material changes in the quantity of mineralization, grade or stripping ratio or mineral prices may affect the economic viability of the properties. - The junior resource market where the Company raises funds is extremely volatile, companies are subject to high level of competition for the same pool of investment dollars, and there is no guarantee that the Company will be able to raise adequate funds in a timely manner to conduct its business. - Although the Company has taken steps to verify title to its exploration and evaluation assets there is no guarantee that the exploration and evaluation assets will not be subject to title disputes or undetected defects. - The Company is subject to laws and regulations related to environmental matters, including provisions for reclamation, discharge of hazardous material and other matters.
-The Company conducts its activities in compliance with applicable environmental legislation and is not aware of any existing environmental problems related to its mineral property interests that may be the cause of material liability to the Company. - There is no assurance that any countries in which Mako operates or may operate in the future will not impose restrictions or taxes on the repatriation of earnings to foreign entities. - Uncertainties of the impact created by the COVID-19 pandemic. - Nicaragua is susceptible to hurricanes, earthquakes and volcanoes which could materially impact the Company's operations in the future.
+Material changes in the quantity of mineralization, grade or stripping ratio or gold price volatility and foreign exchange risks may affect the economic viability of the properties. - The junior resource market where the Company raises funds is extremely volatile, companies are subject to high level of competition for the same pool of investment dollars, and there is no guarantee that the Company will be able to raise adequate funds in a timely manner to conduct its business. - Although the Company has taken steps to verify title to its exploration and evaluation assets there is no guarantee that the exploration and evaluation assets will not be subject to title disputes or undetected defects. - The Company is subject to laws and regulations related to environmental matters, including provisions for reclamation, discharge of hazardous material and other matters.
+The Company conducts its activities in compliance with applicable environmental legislation and is not aware of any existing environmental problems related to its mineral property interests that may be the cause of material liability to the Company. - There is no assurance that any countries in which Mako operates or may operate in the future will not impose restrictions or taxes on the repatriation of earnings to foreign entities. - Uncertainties of the impact created by the COVID-19 pandemic, including delays in delivery and shortage of supplies and spare parts. - Nicaraguan political and economic risks including social unrest. - Communication and customs risk associated with working in Nicaragua, - Loss of key personnel and dependence on key personnel. - Nicaragua is susceptible to hurricanes, earthquakes and volcanoes which could materially impact the Company's operations in the future.